Ndzemdzela Langwa: International career

 Langwa is eligible to represent Canada and Cameroon internationally.

 Langwa was called up to the Canadian U17 team for the 2014 Tournoi Montaigu and made four appearances.

 Personal life

 Langwa grew up in Stittsville, a suburb south-west of Ottawa, Ontario and attended Sacred Heart Catholic High School.
 He received the nickname 'Zoom due to his pace down the left side.

+Zela is the owner of Rendezvous Resto Bar, a restaurant in Ottawa, Ontario that temporarily closed in August 2025 and was under fire for allegedly not paying its workers and cancelling paid reservations without reimbursing customers.